The colouring number of infinite graphs: A necessary condition

-By restricting ones attention to the red graph, one realises that this means that every infinite graph $G$ either contains a clique of size $|V(G)|$ or an infinite independent set.
+By restricting the attention to the red graph, one realises that this means that every infinite graph $G$ either contains a clique of order $|V(G)|$ or an infinite independent set.
 When used in this formulation, we refer to the above theorem as DEM.

-\begin{proof}[Proof of \autoref{strong-Komjath}] By \autoref{col-char} it remains to show that every graph with an obstruction of type I or II has a $K_\mu$ subgraph or an induced $K_{k,\omega}$.
+\begin{proof}[Proof of Theorem~\ref{strong-Komjath}] By Theorem~\ref{col-char} it remains to show that every graph with an obstruction of type~I or~II has a $K_\mu$ subgraph or an induced $K_{k,\omega}$.

-First we check this for obstructions $(A,B)$ of type I. By DEM, we may assume that the neighbourhood $N(b)$ of every $b\in B$ contains an independent set $Y_b$ of size $k$.
-Let $f$ be the function mapping $b$ to $Y_b$.
-There must be a $k$-element subset $Y$ of $A$ such that~${|f^{-1}(Y)|=|B|}$.
-By~DEM again, we may assume that $f^{-1}(Y)$ contains an infinite independent set $B'$.
+First we check this for obstructions $(A,B)$ of type~I. By DEM, we may assume that the neighbourhood $N(b)$ of every $b\in B$ contains an independent set $Y_b$ of size $k$.
+Let~$f$ be the function mapping $b$ to $Y_b$.
+There must be a $k$-element subset $Y$ of $A$ such that~${|f^{-1}[Y]|=|B|}$.
+By~DEM again, we may assume that $f^{-1}[Y]$ contains an infinite independent set $B'$.
 Then~$G[B'\cup Y]$ is isomorphic to $K_{k,\omega}$.

 Hence it remains to show that every obstruction $G$ of type II has a~$K_\mu$ subgraph or an induced~$K_{k,\omega}$.
 For every $\alpha\in T_G$, we may assume by DEM that $N(\alpha)\cap\alpha$ contains an independent set $Y_\alpha$ of size $k$.
 For each $i$ with $1\leq i\leq k$, let $f_i\colon T \to \kappa$ be the function mapping $\alpha$ to the $i$-th smallest element of $Y_\alpha$.
-By Fodor's Lemma, there is some stationary $T'\se T_G$ at which $f_1$ is constant, and some stationary $T''\se T'$ at which $f_2$ is constant.
-Proceeding like this, we find some stationary $S\se T_G$ at which all the $f_i$ are constant.
+By Fodor's Lemma, there is some stationary $T'\subseteq T_G$ at which $f_1$ is constant, and some stationary $T''\subseteq T'$ at which $f_2$ is constant.
+Proceeding like this, we find some stationary $S\subseteq T_G$ at which all the $f_i$ are constant.
 Let~$X$ be the set of these $k$ constants.
 By DEM, we may assume that $S$ contains a countably infinite independent set $I$.
 Then $G[X\cup I]$ is isomorphic to $K_{k,\omega}$. \end{proof}

-In the following example, we show that if we replace `$K_{k,\omega}$' by `$K_{\omega,\omega}$' in \autoref{strong-Komjath}, then it becomes false.
+In the following example, we show that if we replace `$K_{k,\omega}$' by `$K_{\omega,\omega}$' in Theorem~\ref{strong-Komjath}, then it becomes false.

 \begin{eg} Let $A$ be the set of finite 0-1-sequences, and let $B$ be the set of 0-1-sequences with length~$\omega$.
 We define a bipartite graph $G$ with vertex set $A\cup B$ by adding for each $a\in A$ and $b\in B$ the edge $ab$ if $a$ is an initial segment of $b$.
 Since $G$ is bipartite, it cannot contain a $K_\omega$.
 It cannot contain a $K_{\omega,\omega}$ either, since any two vertices in $B$ have only finitely many neighbours in common.
 On the other hand, $\col(G)>\aleph_0$, since $G$ is an $\aleph_0$-barricade. \end{eg}